pwaring/notes/perl-modules.md

 If you want to use `Module::Build`, pass the `-mb` command when creating a module:

     module-starter --module=Module::Name,Module::Name::Something -mb

+Or specify `builder: Module::Build` in your configuration file.

 Building a distribution in this way can be done with the following command: